gregtuc/StockSocket/README.md

-# Stock Socket
+# StockSocket

-_High-Speed, Real-Time Yahoo Finance stock data._
+_Real-Time Yahoo Finance Stock data._

 _This module opens a Websocket connection with Yahoo for reliable, fast, and lightweight market data._